 2013 studyfound older age was associated with poorer lung cancer survival.

 - Gender.
-According to the American Cancer Society (ACS), the chances of a woman developing lung cancer sometime in her life is about 1 in 17, while for a man the risk is about 1 in 15.
+According to the ACS, the chances of a woman developing lung cancer sometime in her life is about 1 in 17, while for a man the risk is about 1 in 15.

 - Race.
-The ACS also indicates that while black women are 10 percent less likely to develop lung cancer than white women, black men are about 20 percent more likely to develop lung cancer than white men.
+The ACS also indicates that while black women are 14 percent less likely to develop lung cancer than white women, black men are about 15 percent more likely to develop lung cancer than white men, which may be the result of systemic environmental and healthcare-related factors.

 - Response to treatment.
-If your body responds well to cancer treatment, you will likely have a higher chance of survival.
+If your body responds well to cancer treatment, you’ll likely have a higher chance of survival.

 - Fatigue.
 This can include extreme physical, emotional, and mental tiredness.